-The project will not reduce the affordable housing supply as the existing ten units at the property are uninhabitable.
+The project will not reduce the affordable housing supply as the existing single-family residential unit at the property will be maintained.

 D) The commuter traffic will not impede MUNI transit service or overburden our streets or neighborhood parking:

 The proposed project will not result in commuter traffic impeding MUNI transit service or overburdening the streets or neighborhood parking.
 It will provide sufficient off-street parking for the proposed units.